If you need any help - post it in the comments :) That way someone else can reply if I'm busy.

 Binary Search in Python

-In this article, we'll be diving into the idea behind and Python implementation of Binary Search.
 Binary Search is an efficient search algorithm that works on sorted arrays.
-It's often used as one of the first examples of algorithms that run in logarithmic time (O(logn)) because of its intuitive...
+It's often used as one of the first examples of algorithms that run in logarithmic time (O(logn)) because of its intuitive behavior and is a fundamental algorithm in computer science.
+In this article, we'll be diving into...

 map(), filter(), and reduce() in Python with Examples